-With this guide, we want to give you the necessary technical information to make it easier for you to comply with privacy regulations in your country (like the GDPR in the EU).
+With this guide, we want to give you the necessary technical information to make it easier for you to comply with privacy regulations in your country (e.g. the GDPR in the European Union).

 Kirby sites usually do not store or process any personal data of your site visitors.
 However, here is a list of Kirby features that process data if you use them and some general information about where personal data might get stored.

 User data gets stored in account files within the

 site/accounts directory.
 Kirby will create a session cookie to keep track of the currently logged in user if you use a login form in your site’s frontend or if you use the Panel.

 The user credentials are transmitted via HTTP.
 Therefore, we strongly recommend to use TLS encryption for your sites to protect the passwords and other personal data of your visitors and users.

 localStorage only gets cleared when a user saves the changes or deliberately signs out of the Panel.